George-alt5/Code-Challenge-2/READ.md

 How It Works

-Type a name in the input box.
+1.Type a name in the input box.

-Click Add Guest to add it to the list.
+2.Click Add Guest to add it to the list.

-Click Remove to delete the guest from the list.
+3.Click Remove to delete the guest from the list.